-Although the name of the sandwich has a link to the Northern German city of Hamburg, America deserves credit for popularizing that sandwich that we love eating at national chains like Shake Shack and In-N-Out Burger as well as at upscale restaurants and local greasy spoons.
+Although the name of the sandwich has a link to the Northern German city of Hamburg, America deserves credit for popularizing that sandwich that we love eating at fast food chains like Shake Shack and In-N-Out Burger as well as at upscale restaurants and local greasy spoons.

 Although a hamburger is simply a sandwich with meat patties inside a roll, the options run the gamut with most restaurants offering a range of proteins and toppings.
 Sometimes we order thick pub or restaurant burgers medium rare, with a red center.
 Other times we experience the juicy joy of a smashed patty burger cooked medium well at Shake Shack, one of our favorite burger spots.

 15. Hot Dog

 GM auto brand Chevrolet summed up the iconic status of Hot Dogs with a 1970s jingle that linked the sausage sandwich with baseball and Apple Pies.
 The fact that Hot Dogs have roots in Germany is irrelevant to their popularity at cookouts and ballparks across America.

 When we think of Hot Dogs, we typically think of grilled all-beef Dogs topped with spicy mustard and sweet relish at Nathan’s Famous in Coney Island and loaded Chi-Dogs in Chicago.
 But these preparations merely represent the tip of the Hot Dog hierarchy.